Need a hand with your appliance?

 Usually, when there are problems with the dispenser hose, the excess water appears when the water fills the dispenser.
 If you suspect that the dispenser hose is blocked, pour some hot water in the drawer and let the water go through.
 Along the process, some excess detergent might appear.
 Remove it with a cloth or any other soaking material.

 Sometimes, the problem is bigger than our capabilities, and it is okay to ask for help.
-If you have tried everything and didn’t manage to find the faulty detail, we at Fantastic Services will be glad to help you!
-Specially trained technicians know how to handle even the most complicated washing machine repairs and are aware of the specifics of each brand.
+If you have tried everything and didn’t manage to find the faulty detail, we at Fantastic Services offer 25+ home care and maintenance services, including electric appliance repairs!
+Specially trained technicians know how to handle even the most complicated washing machine malfunctions and are aware of the specifics of each brand – Miele, Samsung, Bosch, and many more.
 So, what are you waiting for?
 Book your washing machine repair service, today!

 Check for an available repairman near you.